 • renewed confidence that change is realistic, not theoretical

-The written report is not just paperwork.
+The written psychological testing report is not just paperwork.
 It becomes something people return to during transitions—new jobs, academic programs, therapy, or life stressors.
-Many clients share it selectively with partners, teachers, physicians, or employers as a way to be better understood.
+Many clients share it selectively with partners, teachers, physicians, or employers to be better understood.

 A well-done psychological evaluation doesn’t just answer questions.
 It restores a sense of agency.
 People finish the process not feeling labeled, but feeling equipped—ready to move forward with clarity, self-trust, and a plan that finally fits who they truly are.